PKU-EPIC/DREDS/CatePoseEstimation/README.md

 ```
 - ### Download dataset and models

-1. Download the pre-trained model, and dataset.
+1. Download the pre-trained SwinDRNet model and dataset.
 In the scripts below, be sure to comment out files you do not want, as they are very large.
 Alternatively, you can download files [manually](https://mirrors.pku.edu.cn/dl-release/DREDS_ECCV2022/)

 ```bash
 # Download DREDS and STD Dataset